Daewoo Espero

 The Daewoo Espero (also known as Daewoo Aranos in Spain) is a four-door, five-seater mid-sized saloon produced by the South Korean company Daewoo Motors from September 1990 to 1997.
 The Espero was the first car entirely developed by Daewoo, which until then had only manufactured models developed by Opel.
-With the body designed by Bertone, the model is based on the platform of the Opel Ascona C, but the chassis is basically based on the Daewoo LeMans, a badge engineered version of the Opel Kadett manufactured in South Korea.
+With the body designed by Bertone, the model is based on the platform of the Daewoo LeMans, a badge engineered version of the Opel Kadett E manufactured in South Korea.
 The engines were supplied by Holden, with options ranging from the GM Family 1 1.5L to the GM Family II 2.0L.
 The Espero was replaced by the Daewoo Nubira in 1997, but continued to be produced until 2002 in Eastern Europe.

 Development

 In the mid-1980s, Daewoo Motors was looking to enter in the mid-sized saloon market, which already had competitors like the Hyundai Sonata.
-To that end, it began developing a new model in 1986, codenamed "J-Car" (not to be confused with General Motors' J-Car, the company's worldwide car project from the 1980s).
-It then acquired from Bertone a body design previously discarded by Citroën, which would be used in the future successor of the Citroën BX.
+To that end, it began developing a new model in 1986, codenamed "J-Car" (not to be confused with General Motors' J-Car, the multinational company's worldwide car project from the 1980s).
+It then acquired from Bertone a body design previously discarded by Citroën, which had been intended for the future successor of the Citroën BX.
 With access to General Motors technologies limited by contractual terms, Daewoo made extensive use of parts already being used on the Daewoo LeMans production.
 The steering, suspension, brakes and powertrain systems were the same as those used on the LeMans.
-The chassis was also derived from the LeMans, but elongated behind the B-pillar to give the Espero longer wheelbase than the LeMans.
+The platform was also derived from the LeMans, but elongated between the B-pillar and the rear seat, as the Espero had a longer wheelbase than the LeMans.

 The Espero debuted on the Korean market in August 1990.
 The Espero achieved very good results in the wind tunnel, at 0.29 Cd.